List of Tiny Toon Adventures characters: Sweetie Bird

-Sweetie Bird (or Sweetie Pie) (voiced by Candi Milo, then Tessa Netting in the reboot) is a young, pink female canary with a light blue ribbon bow in her plumage.
-She is based on the Bob Clampett version of Tweety Pie.
+Sweetie Bird (AKA Sweetie Pie; voiced by Candi Milo in 1990–1992 of the original series, Tessa Netting in Tiny Toons Looniversity) is a young pink female canary with a light blue ribbon bow in her plumage.
+She is based on the Bob Clampett version of Tweety.
 Like her predecessor, she is colored pink and is devious around feline enemies like Furrball.
-Sweetie chases Bookworm (based on a nameless bookworm character in Chuck Jones's Sniffles the Mouse cartoons) with about the same success as Furrball.
+Sweetie chases Bookworm (based on a nameless bookworm character in Chuck Jones' Sniffles the Mouse cartoons) with about the same success as Furrball.
 Though it is only seen in one episode, Sweetie, like Plucky, is also quite jealous of Buster and Babs's popularity and is the only character other than Plucky to openly speak up about it.
 In one scene, she was cared for by an eagle until he realized that she was too crazy and dangerous to be around.
 She sometimes switches from her babyish voice to a louder, more obnoxious voice.

+In Looniversity, Sweetie has been promoted to a main character with few antagonistic personality traits and more of a tomboyish, punk rock act.
+She likes to keep her side of the room messy, as she is colorblind and thus uses odors to pick out her clothes.
+Sweetie serves as both Babs's roommate and best friend.
+Sweetie also reveals that, unlike the original series that did not feature or mention her family, she has two mothers and is an only child.
+Sweetie is revealed to be non-binary and queer as Sweetie uses she/they pronouns and has dated women before.

 Dizzy Devil

-Dizzy Devil (voiced by Maurice LaMarche) is a young and lavender male Tasmanian devil with a yellow propeller cap, as well as one pink eye and one green eye, and is also crosseyed.
+Dizzy Devil (voiced by Maurice LaMarche in 1990–2002 of the original series, Betsy Sodaro in Tiny Toons Looniversity) is a young lavender male Tasmanian devil with a yellow propeller cap, as well as one pink eye and one green eye, and is also crosseyed.
 He is based on the Tasmanian Devil, and he spins around like a tornado and eats constantly like him.
 Also like Taz, his speech is generally monosyllabic or composed of random noises.
-Unlike Taz, he has no ears, horns, or tail.
-Dizzy is adored and sometimes accompanied by a trio of young ladies, who often make the other guys like Montana Max go crazy.
+Unlike Taz, his simpler design has no ears, horns, or tail.
+Dizzy has an implausible charisma towards attractive women (usually shown as a trio) that baffles male onlookers, such as Montana Max.
 Dizzy meets them in an episode where he fell in love with a little tornado, thinking that it is another Tasmanian Devil.
 When the tornado leaves the city, Dizzy becomes depressed, so the trio of young ladies take pity on him and decide to pet him.

+In Looniversity, Dizzy works as an assistant to Taz at the campus coffee shop "Loo Broo".